Experimental demonstration of Pauli-frame randomization on a superconducting qubit: Pauli-frame randomization

 \section{Pauli-frame randomization}

-Pauli-frame randomization is a noise-shaping technique that reduces to applying random Pauli group operations between computational gates~\cite{K05,WE16}.
-If the computational gates consist of Clifford group operations~\cite{GC+99} (a set of operations sufficient for error correction), the effect of these random Pauli operations can be easily tracked~\cite{Got99,AG04} so that the computation itself can be unrandomized by reinterpreting measurement results.
-While this randomization is designed to have no impact on the ideal computation, it effectively {\em symmetrizes} the error, much like {\em twirling}~\cite{BDSW96,DLT02,ESM+07,DCEL09,SMKE08} and randomized decoupling~\cite{VK05}, leading to an effective error operation that corresponds to a mixture of Pauli group operations known as {\em a Pauli channel}.
+Pauli-frame randomization (PFR) is a noise-shaping technique that reduces general noise to effective random Pauli errors between computational gates~\cite{KAS05,K05,Knill05,WE16}.
+If the computational gates consist of Clifford group operations~\cite{GC+99} (a set of operations sufficient for the most promising approaches to error correction and fault-tolerance), the effect of these random Pauli operations can be easily tracked~\cite{Got99,AG04} so that the computation can be unrandomized by simply reinterpreting the measurement results.
+While this randomization is designed to have no impact on the ideal computation, it effectively {\em symmetrizes} the error, much like {\em twirling}~\cite{BDSW96,DLT02,ESM+07,DCEL09,SMKE08,MSRL12} and randomized decoupling~\cite{VK05}, leading to an effective error operation that corresponds to a mixture of Pauli group operations known as a {\em Pauli channel}, or a {\em Pauli error model}.

 These results can be derived in the limit of perfect randomization operations and gate-independent errors as follows.
-Throughout this discussion, we represent quantum operations by the corresponding superoperators, denoted with calligraphic upper-case letters ($\sop{A}$, $\sop{B}$, etc.), while the noisy implementations are denoted in the same way but with a tilde.
-Consider a set of ideal (resp. noisy) Clifford group quantum operations $\sop{C}_i$ (resp. $\tilde{\sop{C}}_i$).
-Any sequence of ideal Clifford operations can be randomized by inserting random Pauli group operations between the Clifford group operations.
-Since Clifford group operations transform Pauli group operation to other Pauli group operations, the overall effect of these random Pauli group operations can be cancelled out by applying a final Pauli group operation at the end of the sequence of gates.
-Moreover, since the Pauli group is a subgroup of the Clifford group, one may simply combine the $i$th random Pauli operation $\sop{P}_i$ with the $i$th Clifford group operation $\sop{C}_i$, to obtain a random Clifford group operations $\sop{D}_i$.
-In other words, a given sequence of Clifford group operations
+Consider a set of ideal (resp. noisy)~\footnote{Throughout this discussion, we represent quantum operations by the corresponding superoperators, denoted with calligraphic upper-case letters ($\sop{A}$, $\sop{B}$, etc.), while the noisy implementations are denoted in the same way but with a tilde.} Clifford group quantum operations $\sop{C}_i$ (resp. $\tilde{\sop{C}}_i$).
+Any sequence of ideal Clifford operations can be randomized by inserting uniformly random Pauli group operations between the Clifford group operations.
+Since Clifford group operations transform Pauli group operation to other Pauli group operations, the overall effect of these random Pauli group operations can be cancelled out by applying a final single Pauli group operation at the end of the sequence of gates.
+Moreover, since the Pauli group is a subgroup of the Clifford group, one may simply combine the $i$th random Pauli operation $\sop{P}_i$ with the $i$th Clifford group operation $\sop{C}_i$, to obtain a random Clifford group operations $\sop{D}_i$~\footnote{This argument carries through independently of how the Clifford group operation is physically implemented (one pulse or multiple pulses, as long as $\sop{D}_i$ is applied consistently regardless of where may appear in a sequence).}.
+In other words, a given sequence of Clifford group operations $\sop{C}_L \sop{C}_{L-1} \cdots \sop{C}_2 \sop{C}_1$ becomes